 - Provide help and support for the den and pack.

 - Work with your son on advancement projects and activities.

 - Attend pack meeting with your son and present his advancement awards to him at the pack meeting.

 - Attend Cub Scout family campouts with your child.

 Yes, but they ease into it, beginning with what we call “soft camping.”
 They may go camping with a parent, or even their entire family.

-The national registration fee to join Cub Scouts is $36 per year.
-Boy’s Life magazine, the official publication of the Boy Scouts of America, is $12 per year.
+The national registration fee to join Cub Scouts is $72 per year, along with a $25 new member joining fee.
+There is a council program fee to support activities and operations in the amount of $66 per year.
+Scout Life magazine, the official publication of the Boy Scouts of America, is $12 per year.
 Other costs include uniform and handbook.
 Youth members participate in fund-raising projects and pay dues to cover the cost of the events, activities and equipment.
 The Cub Scout pack may provide assistance to families or operate a uniform exchange program.